On Tuesday, the 3rd of April, I was doing math in my…

 You can control where search engines don’t crawl by using NoIndex and NoFollow meta tags on pages, products, paginated search results, and other places.

-When search engines crawl essential pages, their crawl budget depletes, so monitor this and allow search engines to crawl your most critical pages more frequently.
+When search engines crawl essential pages, their crawl budget depletes.
+Monitor this and allow them to crawl your most critical pages more frequently.

 There are numerous ways to NoIndex; Nofollow various parts of your store that come with the App.